 Honors at Entrance.
-Students who have earned a cumulative high school GPA of 3.5 or above (excluding PE, ROTC, and Teacher's Aide-TA courses) with SAT I scores of 1100 or above

-(or ACT scores of at least 25) are accepted with Honors at Entrance.
+Students who have earned a cumulative high school GPA of 3.5 or above (excluding PE, ROTC, and Teacher's Aide-TA courses) with SAT I scores of 1100 or above (or ACT scores of at least 25) are accepted with Honors at Entrance.
 Such students are eligible for Honors scholarships and are invited to apply to the ULV Honors Program.
 This program is described in the Honors Program section of this catalog.

 Traditional Admission.
-Students who have earned a cumulative high school GPA of between 2.6 and 3.49 (excluding PE, ROTC, and Teacher's Aide-TA courses) with SAT I scores of at least 950 (recentered) and 480 verbal (or an ACT composite score of at least 20) will be considered for traditional admission.
+Students who have earned a cumulative high school GPA of between 2.6 and 3.49 (excluding PE, ROTC, and Teacher's Aide-TA courses) with SAT I scores of at least 850 (recentered) and 450 verbal and 400 math scores (or an ACT composite score of at least 20) will be considered for traditional admission.